José Miguel Gambra Gutiérrez: Family and youth

 At unspecified time though probably in the 1970s Gambra married María de las Mercedes Mariné Sánz.
 None of the sources consulted provides any information either on her or her family and it is not clear whether the two were distantly connected by virtue of their relationship to the Sanz family.
 They have 8 children.
-Olalla Gambra Mariné is a scholar of history of art; she specializes in Christian iconography an was related to Universidad San Pablo-CEU de Madrid.
+Olalla Gambra Mariné is a scholar of history of art; she specializes in Christian iconography and was related to Universidad San Pablo-CEU de Madrid.
 Paula is involved in female Carlist organization Margaritas and was its Jefa Nacional; in 2007 she unsuccessfully ran for the Madrid ayuntamiento on a Catholic list.
 Her sister María ran for the Senate in 2008 and also failed.
 Sons are not known as public figures; one is a lawyer while others hold junior business positions.
 Among other relatives the best known one is Gambra's brother Andrés Gambra Gutiérrez; he serves as professor of medieval history and is the university official at Universidad San Pablo-CEU.
 Their sister Irene works as a librarian at Complutense.